OmkarMetri/Conference-Management-System/README.md

 ### Connecting to the dataset

 This only needs to be done when running the app server for the first time.

-Inside the project root repo create a directory called datasets.
-Place WorldConferenceAlerts.csv [UPDATED] file ([Download file](https://drive.google.com/open?id=1cwDvB4NOG8F30iaaNXjZNvofJhaicY7-)) there or replace the older version if it exists.

 Open a new terminal and cd into the repo directory and: